pyTooling/Actions/doc/JobTemplate/Setup/Parameters.rst

 .. hint::

    Some VM images (macOS, Windows) have parallelism limitations and run slower then Ubuntu-based jobs.
-Additionally, environments like MSYS2 require an additional setup time increasing a jobs runtime segnificantly.
+Additionally, environments like MSYS2 require an additional setup time increasing a jobs runtime significantly.